stellar/django-polaris/docs/index.rst

     POLARIS_HORIZON_URI = "https://horizon-testnet.stellar.org/"
     POLARIS_HOST_URL = "https://example.com"

-If a variable cannot be found in the environment, Polaris will look in the ``settings.py`` file.
+If a variable cannot be found in the environment, Polaris will look in the ``settings.py`` file, or more generally, ``django.conf.settings``.
 Be careful not to check in secrets like your ``SERVER_JWT_KEY`` into your version control history, especially if your repository is not private.

 Endpoints
 ^^^^^^^^^